samyak0210/ViNet/README.md

 ```
 ## Abstract

-We propose the AViNet architecture for audiovisual
-saliency prediction.
-AViNet is a fully convolutional encoderdecoder architecture.
-The encoder combines visual features learned for action recognition, with audio embeddings learned via an aural network designed to classify
-objects and scenes.
-The decoder infers a saliency map
-via trilinear interpolation and 3D convolutions, combining hierarchical features.
-The overall architecture is conceptually simple, causal, and runs in real-time (60 fps).
-AViNet outperforms the state-of-the-art on ten (seven audiovisual and three visual-only) datasets, while surpassing human performance on the CC, SIM and AUC metrics for the AVE dataset.
-Visual features maximally account
-for saliency on existing datasets with audio only contributing to minor gains, except in specific contexts like social
-events.
-Our work therefore motivates the need to curate
-saliency datasets reflective of real-life, where both the visual and aural modalities complimentarily drive saliency
+We propose the ViNet architecture for audio-visual saliency prediction.
+ViNet is a fully convolutional encoder-decoder architecture.
+The encoder uses visual features from a network trained for action recognition, and the decoder infers a saliency map via trilinear interpolation and 3D convolutions, combining features from multiple hierarchies.
+The overall architecture of ViNet is conceptually simple; it is causal and runs in real-time (60 fps).
+ViNet does not use audio as input and still outperforms the state-of-the-art audio-visual saliency prediction models on nine different datasets (three visual-only and six audio-visual datasets).
+ViNet also surpasses human performance on the CC, SIM and AUC metrics for the AVE dataset, and to our knowledge, it is the first network to do so.
+We also explore a variation of ViNet architecture by augmenting audio features into the decoder.
+To our surprise, upon sufficient training, the network becomes agnostic to the input audio and provides the same output irrespective of the input.
+Interestingly, we also observe similar behaviour in the previous state-of-the-art models \cite{tsiami2020stavis} for audio-visual saliency prediction.
+Our findings contrast with previous works on deep learning-based audio-visual saliency prediction, suggesting a clear avenue for future explorations incorporating audio in a more effective manner.

 ## Examples
 We compare our model ViNet with UNISAL (previous state-of-the-art).
 Below are some examples of our model.
 The first section is original video, second is the ground-truth, third is our model's prediction and last is the UNISAL's prediction.